 Children with and without disabilities make progress, grow and develop.
 Preschool programs support and guide children as they take steps forward to goals that parents and teachers think are important.
-In 2005, the Office of Special Education Programs in the US Department of Education funded the Early Childhood Outcomes Center to help states develop a measurement process to gauge the effectiveness of special education programs based on the outcomes of children with disabilities as a result of receiving special education and related services.
+In 2005, the Office of Special Education Programs in the US Department of Education funded the Early Childhood Outcomes Center (resources now under ECTA) to help states develop a measurement process to gauge the effectiveness of special education programs based on the outcomes of children with disabilities as a result of receiving special education and related services.

 Understanding the three child outcomes and learning how to accurately measure a child's early childhood outcome performance is a key focus of Network training.
 Support and training is also available to expand teaching practices that facilitate young children's development and learning in the early childhood outcomes areas, particularly in social-emotional development, early literacy, embedded instruction and in developing and implementing functional Individualized Educational Programs (IEPs).
 For more information visit Early Childhood Outcomes Resources.

 NC Preschool Pyramid Model (formerly Social Emotional Foundations of Early Learning)

 This project is designed to help improve child outcomes for preschool children with disabilities and to increase opportunities for instruction in the least restrictive environment (LRE).
 Based on the preschool pyramid model, developed by the Center on the Social and Emotional Foundations for Early Learning, this tiered framework of evidence-based practices promotes healthy social-emotional development for ALL children birth through 5 years of age.

 The Preschool Pyramid Model (PPM) promotes strategies to help teaching staff build positive relationships with and among children by creating supportive learning environments, teaching children to understand and express their emotions, and use problem solving skills.
 The PPM aligns with school-age Positive Behavior Intervention and Supports (PBIS).